 Including all individuals and/or groups into processes, activities and decisions/policymaking in a way that shares power, fosters respect, and embraces our diversity.
 Inclusion in action means individuals are valued for who they are and what they offer and that they have the opportunity and means to reach their highest potential.

-To begin promoting diversity in the workplace, the team created a diversity statement, an executive council/governance system, and formed a council comprised of employees who were committed to advancing diversity.
+From here, the team created a diversity statement, an executive council/governance system, and formed a council comprised of employees who were committed to advancing diversity.

 Memorial Hermann recently hosted a Leadership Listening Tour on Race, Diversity and Inclusion that included 33 sessions held at various locations throughout the system.
-Feedback from employees revealed that we could not focus solely on diversity and that we needed to be intentional and strategic in our efforts.
-From bedside and clinical staff to leaders and support staff, employees from across the system wanted to be involved in our efforts to transform the workplace.
+Feedback from employees revealed that we could not focus solely on diversity and that we needed to be intentional and strategic in our commitments.
+From bedside and clinical staff to leaders and support staff, employees from across the system wanted to be involved in our commitments to transform the workplace.

 The EDI Employer Council works to identify opportunities to embed EDI principles through every phase of the employee lifecycle while developing the overall structure and guidelines for Employee Resource Groups (ERGs).
 The Council also explores opportunities to celebrate the diversity of Memorial Hermann’s workforce.